pagekite/upagekite/README.md

     os.rename('bootstrap.py', 'boot.py')

-From this point on, you can simply edit the code on your computer and then reset the device - it will fetch the latest updates on boot.
+From this point on, you can simply edit the code on your computer and then reset the device, it will fetch the latest updates on boot.

 ## Copyright and License